raspberrypilearning/solar-system-simulator/en/step_4.md

 --- /task ---

-Next you'll the `earth` data in the same way.
-The code to do this is almost the same as the code for `venus`, so you can save a lot of work here by copying it.
+Next you'll the add `earth` data in the same way.
+The code to do this is almost the same as the code for `venus`.
+You can save time by copying and pasting the code instead of typing it again.

 --- task ---

-Copy the `venus` code and paste it a few lines down.
-Then just change `lines[2]` to `lines[3]` and `venus` to `earth`.
+Copy the `venus` code and paste it below the original.
+Change `lines[2]` to `lines[3]`, and `venus` to `earth`.
 Check that the indentation of the first line is still correct.

 --- collapse ---
 ---